 Hugh has served as Chief Scientist at The Nature Conservancy (TNC) since 2016.
 He is based in Arlington, Virginia, and Brisbane, Australia.
-Hugh guides and promotes the work of TNC’s >350 practicing scientists working in 72 countries and every U.S. state.
+Hugh guides and promotes the work of TNC’s >350 practicing scientists working in 79 countries and territories, as well as in every U.S. state.
 He also leads TNC’s Global Science team, which ensures TNC is guided by science around the globe.
 Hugh works with TNC’s Scientific Advisory Council and Cabinet of Lead Scientists.

 His expertise is in ecology, applied mathematics, marine spatial planning, population viability analysis and economic instruments for conservation outcomes.
 Hugh currently serves on the Science for Nature and People Partnership (SNAPP) board and represents TNC on the Natural Capital Partnership led by Stanford University.

 He previously directed the Centre for Biodiversity and Conservation Science at the University of Queensland, Australian Research Council Centre of Excellence for Environmental Decisions and the Australian Government’s National Environmental Science Program Threatened Species Recovery Hub.

 Over the past 30 years, he has also contributed to innumerable boards and expert advisory committees, including the Myer Foundation, Bush Heritage Australia, Birds Australia, and the World Wildlife Fund.
 He was the inaugural chair of the Australian federal government Biological Diversity Advisory Committee, and a founding member of the Wentworth Group that leads Australia’s water reforms.